Ordaro/ordaro_api/docs/DATABASE.md

 # Database & Prisma Integration Guide

-This document outlines the comprehensive Prisma setup for the OrderMind API project, including connection management, best practices, and usage examples.
+This document outlines the comprehensive Prisma setup for the Ordaro API project, including connection management, best practices, and usage examples.

 ## Overview